kimiti/bank-agency-app/README.md

 # shop_app

-Flutter mobile app for Grace Community Center using firebase as a backend.
+Flutter mobile app for bank agents, for better record keeping and automatic calculation of their records providing statments of their past records using firebase as a backend.

 ## features